pchemguy/spec-kit/templates/commands/specify.md

 - Focus on **WHAT** users need and **WHY**.
 - Avoid HOW to implement (no tech stack, APIs, code structure).
 - Written for business stakeholders, not developers.
-- DO NOT create any checklists that are embedded in the spec.
-That will be a separate command.
+- DO NOT embed any specification quality checks into the generated spec.
+Specification quality checking is a separate stage.

 ### Section Requirements